umbraco/rfcs/blockeditor/0012-rfc-block editor.md

 1. Create new Element Types, one for each type of "Content" block and one for each type of "Config"
 1. Create a new data type using the "block editor" property editor and configure it to use the previously created Elements Types for your "Content" blocks and then choose their associated "Config" types
 1. Use this new data type as property type for your document types

+#### Naming blocks

+Nested Content allows naming it's rows by using an AngularJs expression within the Data Type Configuration.
+The Block Editor will also support this since it provides the most flexibility however another simpler optino will be available.
+Block names can be generated based on the developer selecting which property type to use as the block name OR enter an AngularJs expression.
+Since a block stores both "content" and "configuration", it will be possible to name a block based on property data in either of these collections.

+By default the block name will be it's Index.

 ### Complex layouts?